Nossis: Work

-Nossis is one of the best preserved Greek women poets, with twelve four-line epigrams attributed to her preserved as part of the Greek Anthology.
+Nossis is one of the best preserved Greek women poets, with twelve four-line epigrams attributed to her included in the Greek Anthology.
 The authorship of one of these is uncertain – the heading it is given in the Anthology may mean "in the style of Nossis" or "allegedly by Nossis".
+It is stylistically and metrically similar to Nossis' other poetry, but may be a later imitation.
 Like other Hellenistic poets, Nossis probably published her epigrams; it is disputed whether they were also inscribed, or were purely literary productions.
-Two of Nossis' epigrams preserved in the Greek Anthology may have originally been the opening and closing poems of Nossis' own collection; these are not inscriptional and would have been composed for the book.
+Two of Nossis' epigrams preserved in the Greek Anthology may have originally been the opening and closing poems of her own collection; these are not inscriptional and would have been composed for the book.